wallrj/website/content/en/docs/contributing/google-season-of-docs/2022/improve-navigation-and-structure/index.md

 1. Identify and describe three target audiences.
 2. Identify three key top tasks for each of these audiences.
 3. Audit the existing documentation and create a friction log of the current documentation.
-4. Using the friction log as a baseline, re-organize the documentation to minimise friction for three top tasks.
+4. Using the friction log as a baseline, re-organize the documentation to minimize friction for three top tasks.
 6. Incorporate feedback from documentation testers (volunteers in the project) and the wider cert-manager community.
 7. Work with the cert-manager team to publish the documentation on cert-manager.io.
 8. Create documentation for website contributors explaining how we structure our content around audiences and tasks.